-- When it's necessary to remove excess charges incurred with the operating supplies and expense category, an IDT should be prepared transferring the excess expense to an account within the same function as follows:
+- When it’s necessary to remove excess charges incurred with the operating supplies and expense category, an IDT should be prepared transferring the excess expense to a cost center within the same function as follows:

-- To the cost sharing account when one exists
+- To the cost sharing cost center when one exists

-- To any other appropriate account in the same function (Research, Public Service, Instruction, etc.).
+- To any other appropriate cost center in the same function (Research, Public Service, Instruction, etc.).

 Facilities and Administration Rates (F&A)